CMSC-100-2S-AY2024-2025/exer-01-html-and-css-adrianneds/README.md

-# Adrianne D. Solis
+# Author: Adrianne D. Solis
-## BS Statistics
-I am Adrianne D. Solis, a BS Statistics Batch 2022 student taking CMSC 100 - Web Programming.
+I am Adrianne D. Solis, a **BS Statistics** Batch 2022 student taking CMSC 100 - Web Programming.

 # Live Website Link:
-## TBA
+TBA

 You may view my portfolio through the link above.
 Note that some information (about being a graduating BSCS student, etc.) are fictional and are included to match the provided scenario in the exercise.

 # Steps on Creating a GitHub Page: